The Connection Between MGUS, Lupus, and Rheumatoid Arthritis

 MGUS is the most common plasma cell disorder.
 MGUS accounts for 67 percent of all plasma cell disorders.
 Light chain amyloidosis, smoldering multiple myeloma, and solitary plasmacytoma are other plasma cell disorders.1,3

 Several factors increase a person’s risk of MGUS.
 Gender is one of those factors.
-MGUS affects more men than women.3
+MGUS affects more people assigned male at birth than people assigned female.3

 Research also shows that older adults have a higher rate of MGUS.
-The rate ranges between 3.2 and 5.1 percent in people ages 50 and above.
+The rate ranges between about 3 and 5 percent in people ages 50 and above.
 One study found the rate as high as 7.5 percent in people ages 85 and above.3

 MGUS does come with the risk of developing blood cancer.
 However, blood cancers form in only 1 percent of people with MGUS every year.1,3